chris-hypercag/cemc-cryosparc-sherlock-install/README.md

 EOF

 ```
-Last step, connect the master with cluster information and submission script.
+Last step, connect the master with Sherlock cluster information and submission script.
 ```
 ./cryosparc_master/bin/cryosparcm cluster connect
 ```
 ### Step 4: Clean Up
-At this point and both the master and worker instances are configured.
+At this point both the master and worker instances are configured.
 To clean up, stop the cryosparc master instance started earlier in the setup and exit sh_dev mode.
 ```
 ./cryosparc_master/bin/cryosparcm stop